kunalj101/python_intro_hackathon/chapter3.md

 *** =instructions

 - Use hist() with train['LoanAmount'] to plot histogram
-- Use "by" argument with box plot to generate by categories of a categorical variables
+- Use by=categorical_variable argument with box plot to look at distribution by categories

 ```{python}